 And what’s best is that they all included accomodation at KTB and a meal a deal…bargain!

 Fancy even more value for money?!
 Then email them on [email protected] – simply quote the promo code;

-BACKPACKER BANTER DIVE DEAL
+BACKPACKER BANTER DIVE DEAL for 10% OFF!

-For 9000baht (roughly £180) you can book their off season special all year round!
 So you can grab the following at a bargain price;

 Full PADI Open Water certification – inc exams and booklets